zemanlx/hadolint-demo/source.md

   {
     "line": 3,
     "code": "DL3005",
-    "message": "Do not use apt-get upgrade or dist-upgrade.", "column": 1,
+    "message": "Do not use apt-get upgrade or dist-upgrade", "column": 1,
     "file": "Dockerfile",
     "level": "error"